SphaeroX/swarm-influx-viewer/README.md

 clear `ValueError` pointing out the missing bucket.
 Check your `INFLUX_BUCKET` setting whenever you encounter a `404` error from the API.

+All database helpers load their connection details from the environment on each call.
+Ensure `INFLUX_URL`, `INFLUX_TOKEN`, `INFLUX_ORG` and `INFLUX_BUCKET` are defined before running the agents or the helpers will raise a `ValueError`.

 ### Agents
 Each agent now resides in its own module under the `agents` package:
 - `database_manager.py` for database management